 - Assistance in finding a volunteer position that fits your personal interests, abilities, and time restraints for as long as you remain a Certified Master Naturalist.

 After an application is received and accepted, you will be notified of your payment options.

-1. Complete an application and submit it to your local U of I Extension office.
+1. Download and complete an application packet and submit it to your local Illinois Extension office.

 2. Attend an informal interview.

-3. Pay $250 program fee, covering 12 weeks of instruction and Master Naturalist manual.
+3. Pay $250 program fee, covering cost of training and Master Naturalist manual.